UpCloudLtd/terraform-provider-upcloud/docs/resources/loadbalancer_frontend.md

 ### Required Attributes

-- `default_backend_name` (String) The name of the default backend where traffic will be routed.
-Note, default backend can be overwritten in frontend rules.
+- `default_backend_name` (String) The name of the backend where traffic will be routed by default.
+The default backend can be overridden in frontend rules.

+	Note that the frontend resource depends on the default backend resource.
+Use the `name` field of a backend resource as the value for this field (like in the example above) or the `depends_on` meta argument to ensure the resources are created and destroyed in the correct order.
 - `loadbalancer` (String) UUID of the load balancer to which the frontend is connected.
 - `mode` (String) When load balancer operating in `tcp` mode it acts as a layer 4 proxy.
 In `http` mode it acts as a layer 7 proxy.
 - `name` (String) The name of the frontend.
 Must be unique within the load balancer service.